 Living 24 years with ACC

-At 36 years old I was told to get my affairs in order by my urologist.
+In 1999, at 36 years old I was told to get my affairs in order by my urologist.
 A football sized tumor was found on my left kidney and the diagnosis was stage 4 adrenal cancer.
-The diagnosis was Adrenocortical Carcinoma (ACC), a rare cancer of the adrenal glands that usually displays no symptoms or pain, and simply displaces organs as it grows inside the body cavity, often going undetected until its late stages, I was 165 pounds at the time.
+It was Adrenocortical Carcinoma (ACC), a rare cancer of the adrenal glands that usually displays no symptoms or pain, and simply displaces organs as it grows inside the body cavity, often going undetected until late stages, I was 165 pounds at the time.

-Now that I had my first recurrence and multiple surgeries, it persuaded me to start looking into research, as my oncologist, Dr. Richard Rosenberg, contacted a colleague who happened to be, Dr. Daniel Von Hoff, TGen’s Physician-In-Chief.
+Now that I had my first recurrence and multiple surgeries, it persuaded me to start looking into research.
+My oncologist, Dr. Richard Rosenberg, contacted a colleague who happened to be the world famous Dr. Daniel Von Hoff, TGen’s Physician-In-Chief.
 A few days later, I received a call from Dr. Von Hoff, and they talked for 90 minutes about setting up an ACC research program at TGen.
-Two weeks later, in May 2005, I arrived at TGen for a meeting with Von Hoff and Dr. Michael Demeure, a surgeon who had published a scientific paper about ACC.
-That day, Drs.
-Von Hoff and Demeure and I began putting together a plan for what would become TGen’s ACC Research Program.
+Two weeks later, in May 2005, I arrived at TGen for a meeting with Dr. Von Hoff and Dr. Michael Demeure, a surgeon who had published a scientific paper about ACC.
+That day, Dr. Von Hoff and Dr. Demeure and I began putting together a plan for what would become TGen’s ACC Research Program.

 Unfortunately, during the planning process, the cancer had recurred in my liver.
 Surgeons removed the tumor and two-thirds of my liver.
 But because of the introduction to TGen, this time the tumor underwent genomic profiling.
 The results revealed a genetic marker that my physicians believed could be treated with Velcade, a drug usually used to treat multiple myeloma.
 That is where the power of profiling and the knowledge of my team comes in.
 I received the targeted chemotherapy for five months, and except for a small recurrence on my right lung, removed in May 2008, I remained cancer free until early 2014.
 This time the cancer recurred in my liver again, which was surgically removed.